miltonewusi/PowerBI-Dashboard/README.md

 ## 📡 Data Collection

-Data was gathered via a structured survey using **Open Data Kit (ODK)**.
+Data was gathered via a structured survey using **Kobo Collect Mobile App**.
 Responses were stored securely on the **Kobo Toolbox** server.
 A total of **602 individuals** participated, providing comprehensive information on age, sex, BMI, alcohol use, smoking habits, and more.

 ## 🔄 ETL Process